Intuitive Eating

 10. Honor Your Health – Gentle Nutrition

 There are various ways therapy can support intuitive eating.
 For example, learning mindfulness skills is an evidence-based therapy technique that aids intuitive eating.
-Mindfulness is the practice of tuning into the present moment on purpose and non-judgmentally.
+Mindfulness is the practice of tuning into the present moment, purposefully and non-judgmentally.
 It is important to cultivate awareness and mindfulness as you practice changing your relationship with food and eating because if you are not aware of the thoughts, feelings, or experiences that are impacting how you eat, it is difficult to eat intuitively.

 Mindfulness allows you to become aware of the beliefs that are impacting how you eat, decide if they are helpful to you, and deliberately respond to them in a beneficial way vs. automatically reacting by doing what they tell you to do.

-To learn more about how therapy can support intuitive eating practices and assist you in creating a more helpful relationship with food and eating, please contact us at CBTDenver.
+If you’d like to learn more about how therapy can support intuitive eating practices, please contact us at CBT Denver.
+We will gladly assist you in creating a more helpful relationship with food and eating, through Mindfulness-Based Therapy.

 Previous